frje1400/fredson/README.md

 ## 1. Introduction

-A JSON parsers in Python.
+A JSON parser written in Python.
 Developed for educational purposes only in order to get a feel for how a parser works.
 The parser passes an extensive test suite and should be fully compatible with Python's built in JSON module (i.e. implementation defined behaviour should match 1:1).
 It's very slow however due to being implemented in pure Python, and thus not suitable for production workloads.